OnroerendErfgoed/atramhasis/paper/paper.md

 ![Searching for airfields in the Inventory of Immovable Cultural Heritage\label{fig:searchingairfields}](inventaris_screen_search_airfields.png)

-An Atramhasis instance can also be connected to external vocabularies and thesauri through an interface called a Skosprovider.
+An Atramhasis instance can also be connected to external vocabularies and thesauri through an interface called a Skosprovider [@skosprovider:2022].
 Any thesaurus providing one can be used for linking external concepts.
 Out of the box skosproviders are available for Getty vocabularies such as the AAT [@aat] or other Atramhasis instances, but any thesaurus adhering to the SKOS standard can be added with a little development work.
 Connecting an external thesaurus opens up the possiblity of interlinking internal and external thesauri, importing concepts from such a thesaurus and turning your vocabularies into true linked data.

 # Acknowledgements